JJWRoeloffs/autobi_py/README.md

 ## Adapter

 The AuTOBI adapter is a minimal Scala library written to turn the AuToBI application into a library.
-It exposes core functionality of the AuToBI system in a way that makes it possible to interface it in a sensible manner.
-Theoretically speaking, it could be interfaced in any JVM language, however, it was written with py4j in mind, and thus most major functions only take simple collections as their inputs, making them less effective than one could expect of a native library.
-Usually, this package will only be build as a dependency of the python library.
+It exposes the core functionality of AuToBI in a way that makes it possible to interface it sensibly.
+Theoretically speaking, it could be used in any JVM language, however, it was written with py4j in mind, and thus key API functions only take strings as their inputs, making them less effective than one could expect of a native library.

-build with sbt:
+Build with sbt:

 ```sh
 # Compile only the adapter